Brockton, Massachusetts: Climate

-According to the Köppen climate classification, Brockton has either a hot-summer humid continental climate (abbreviated Dfa), or a hot-summer humid sub-tropical climate (abbreviated Cfa), depending on the isotherm used.
+According to the Köppen climate classification, Brockton has either a hot-summer humid continental climate (abbreviated Dfa), or a hot-summer humid subtropical climate (abbreviated Cfa), depending on the isotherm used.

 Demographics

+2020 census

-As of the census of 2020, there were 105,673 people, 31,440 households, and about 3.04 people living in each household, and about an average family size of 3.59.
+As of the census of 2020, there were 105,643 people, 31,440 households, and about 3.04 people living in each household, and about an average family size of 3.59.
 The population density was 4,486.3 people per square mile.
-The racial makeup of the city was 27.3% White, 50.9% African American, 0.7% Native American, 2.0% Asian, 0% Pacific Islander, and 2.2% from two or more races.
-Hispanic or Latino of any race were 11.9% of the population.
+The racial makeup of the city treating Hispanics as if a separate race was 27.8% White, 33.8% African American, 0.2% Native American, 2.1% Asian, 0.03% Pacific Islander, 6.9% other race; 17.1% Mixed race or Multiracial, and 12.1% Hispanic or Latino of any race.
 The African-American population in Brockton has grown significantly since the beginning of the early 2000s.

-Brockton has one of the largest population of Cape Verdean ancestry in the United States, with about 9% of its population.
-Brockton also reportedly has one of the largest communities of Angolans in the United States.
+The most reported ancestries in 2020 were: